rackerlabs/docs-cloud-cdn/rst/dev-guide/api-operations/methods/patch-update-a-service-v1.0-project-id-services-service-id.rst

 You can use the HTTP PATCH method to ``add``, ``remove``, or ``replace`` service properties.
 For more information about the HTTP PATCH method, see `RFC5789 <https://tools.ietf.org/html/rfc5789>`__.

-To update a service, send a JSON body that conforms to `RFC6902 <https://tools.ietf.org/html/rfc6902>`__ using paths and values for one or more of the service parameters, which are described in `Create a service <http://docs.rackspace.com/cdn/api/v1.0/cdn-devguide/content/GET_getService__services__service_id__servicesOperations.html>`__.
+To update a service, send a JSON body that conforms to `RFC6902 <https://tools.ietf.org/html/rfc6902>`__ using paths and values for one or more of the service parameters, which are described in :ref:`Create a service <cdn-create-a-service>`.
 If no changes are specified for a parameter in the JSON body, all parameter values from the previous version of the service are carried over by default.